-- Implement an anti-discrimination PA announcement to be read before each competition, emphasizing the following components: - a.
-Cheering in favor of one's team, not against the opponent - b.
+- Implement an anti-discrimination PA announcement to be read before each competition, emphasizing the following components: - Cheering in favor of one's team, not against the opponent a. - b.
 Making comments about the game, not the player - c.
 Hearing from multiple voices: student reads get better reception - 2.
 Implement a peer-led presentation on sportsmanship at one of the following venues: - a.
-Schoolwide assembly - b.
-Sport-specific preseason meetings - c.
-Advisory periods - 3.
-Identify student leaders early in the year, and let them spearhead sportsmanship.
-If students lead the charge, others will follow - 4.
-Implement data-driven information sessions for students/parents on the consequences of discriminatory behavior at one of the following venues: - Schoolwide assembly - b.
-Sport-specific preseason meetings - c.
-Advisory periods - 5.
-Preseason trainings for coaches/admin - a.
+Schoolwide assembly - h Sport-specific preseason meetings - Advisory periods - Identify student leaders early in the year, and let them spearhead sportsmanship.
+If students lead the charge, others - Implement data-driven information sessions for students/parents on the consequences of discriminatory behavior at one of the following venues: - Schoolwide assembly - Sport-specific preseason meetings b. - Advisory periods c. - Preseason trainings for coaches/admin

+- a.
 Could include messaging from student athletes about what they may want adults to know coming from a student athlete perspective - b.
 Mental health expert helping coaches implement strategies to support students - 6.
 Spectator policy/expectations (via signage) around competition sites & social media of schools competing - a.
 D/H reporting - b.
 Positive messaging - 7.
 Social media rewards system from the school for students demonstrating exemplary sportsmanship